oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 connection when the broker supports both transports.
 The upgrade process is controlled entirely by the client, which determines which transport to use without broker coordination during the initial connection phase.

+**Scope of this section.** The rules in this section apply only to the initial connection attempt — the one-shot decision of which transport to use for the first `MQTT.CONNECT`.
+They do not constrain reconnection attempts triggered by the application or by the client library after the session is established.
+For example, if a QUIC stream is aborted after the session is established, the application MAY choose to reconnect on TCP/TLS; this is a normal reconnection following standard MQTT session takeover rules [MQTT5] §3.1.4 or [MQTT311] §3.1.4, not an "upgrade," and the rules in this section do not apply.

 ### 6.5.1 Initial Transport Selection